 Peer-to-peer fundraising can help your cause by attracting new donors.
 Friends and family members of participants unfamiliar with the charity can be introduced through a social fundraising campaign.
 This personal connection between participants and donors often increases donor loyalty and retention.

-While peer-to-peer fundraising often yields impressive results, it’s essential to consider potential drawbacks.
-Here are some key points to keep in mind.
+While peer-to-peer fundraising often yields impressive results, it’s essential to consider potential drawbacks and disadvantages when compared to other fundraising options.
+Here are some key points to keep in mind with P2P.

 Lack of Messaging and Control